 Legal assistance

-According to the Law, asylum seekers have a right to legal assistance throughout the asylum procedure, if they can cover the cost.[99]
-In practice, few asylum seekers are able to cover the cost and free legal assistance is not easily accessible at first or second instance.
-Pro bono work by lawyers was interpreted as being prohibited under the Advocates Law up to 2018.[100]
+According to the Law, asylum applicants have a right to legal assistance throughout the asylum procedure, if they can cover the cost.[107]
+In practice, few asylum applicants are able to cover the cost and free legal assistance is not easily accessible at first or second instance.
+Pro bono work by lawyers was interpreted as being prohibited under the Advocates Law up to 2018.[108]
 Since its amendment in 2018, the Advocates Law does not explicitly prevent pro bono work.
 However, the IPAC has resisted pro bono representation, especially for legal aid applications, considering them against the rules of conduct.
-In addition, according to the Advocates Law,[101] only lawyers who ‘practice the profession’ can represent cases before courts.
+In addition, according to the Advocates Law,[109] only lawyers who ‘practice the profession’ can represent cases before courts.
 Registration as a lawyer who ‘practices the profession’ requires a law graduate to complete the Bar Associations exams; complete 1 year pupillage at a law office; and practice a legal profession as their main profession.
 The Bar Association does not consider persons who are employed by legal entities (companies or NGOs) that are not Law firms as practicing a legal profession as their main profession.
-As a result legal advisors who are employed by an NGO are not permitted to appear before any court, regardless if they have completed the Bar Association exams and pupillage and their main duties are of a legal nature.
-Therefore, NGOs can only carry out litigation by contracting services of an external lawyer or law firm.
-This restriction limits even further access to free legal assistance for asylum seekers.
+As a result, legal advisors who are employed by an NGO are not permitted to appear before any court, regardless of if they have completed the Bar Association exams and pupillage and their main duties are of a legal nature.
+Therefore, NGOs can only carry out litigation by contracting the services of an external lawyer or law firm.
+This restriction limits even further access to free legal assistance for asylum applicants.

 In 2021, the Bar Association took steps to set up a scheme to provide pro bono legal advice to persons who do not have the financial means to contract the services of a lawyer however the scheme does not include assistance for cases eligible for legal aid.
-Furthermore, only persons receiving the Guaranteed minimum Income (GMI), a form of State benefit, are eligible for assistance on the scheme and asylum seekers are not eligible for the GMI.[102]
+Furthermore, only persons receiving the Guaranteed minimum Income (GMI), a form of State benefit, are eligible for assistance on the scheme and asylum applicants are not eligible for the GMI.[110]

 Legal information and assistance at first instance